How to Check Status on a Green Card?

 How Long Will It Take to Get My Green Card?

-filed for your green card and the USCIS office with jurisdiction over your location.
+The processing time for a green card application varies depending on the category under which you filed for your green card and the USCIS office with jurisdiction over your location.
 Some offices are busier than others.
-You can check the average processing time it takes for a particular USCIS office to process a Form I-485 online.
+You can check the average processing time a particular USCIS office takes to process a Form I-485 online.

 You will need to know which office is handling your case and the date the USCIS received your case from your Form I-797C.
 If your case has been delayed beyond the estimate, go to this USCIS page and select “Case outside normal processing time.”